 • Capacity to thrive in the exciting, ambiguous, future-oriented environment of a world-class research institution.

 • Commitment to professional issues, demonstrated through strong interest in local or national committee work, research, publication, etc.

 Professional librarians at UCLA are academic appointees.
-This is a non-represented position.
-Within the UC System, most librarians are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
-As academic appointees, librarians are entitled to appropriate professional leave, two days per month of vacation leave, one day per month of sick leave, and all other benefits granted to non-faculty academic personnel.
-UC has an excellent retirement system and sponsors a variety of group health, dental, vision, and life insurance plans in addition to other benefits.
-Relocation assistance is provided.
+Librarians at UCLA are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
+This is a represented position.
+Librarians are entitled to appropriate professional leave, two days per month of vacation leave, one day per month of sick leave, and all other benefits granted to non-faculty academic personnel.
+The University has an excellent retirement system and sponsors a variety of group health, dental, vision, and life insurance plans in addition to other benefits.
+Relocation assistance may be provided.

 Appointees to the librarian series at UC shall have professional backgrounds that demonstrate a high degree of creativity, teamwork, and flexibility.
 Such background will normally include a professional degree from an ALA-accredited library and information science graduate program.
 In addition to professional competence and quality of service within the library in the primary job, advancement in the librarian series requires professional involvement and contributions outside of the library, and/or university and community service, and/or scholarly activities.
 Candidates must show evidence or promise of such contributions.

-Candidates should apply by July 23, 2014 to be considered for this position.
+Candidates applying by February 15, 2018, will be given first consideration for this position.
 UCLA welcomes and encourages diversity and seeks applications and nominations from women and minorities.
 UCLA seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the people of California, to maintain the excellence of the university, and to offer our students richly varied disciplines, perspectives, and ways of knowing and learning.